Want to know how to remove mould from carpets? Experts reveal simple solutions to stop it from coming back

 Preventing mould on carpets

-Going forward you will obviously be keen not to have to repeat the process of removing mould from your carpets and, thankfully, there are several steps you can take to help here.
+Going forward, you will obviously be keen to avoid repeating the process of removing mould from your carpets, and there are several steps you can take to help.

-However, when it comes to carpets in particular, there are some steps you can take to safeguard it against mould.
+However, when it comes to carpets in particular, there are some steps you can take to safeguard them against mould.

 - Make the vacuum cleaner your best friend: Regular vacuuming is one of the best things you can do to prevent mould growth on your carpets – at least once a week, and more often if you have pets or live in a particularly dusty environment.